sofiayem/rtd-doc-tests/docs/source/requester.rst

    |

 #.
-With the Golang or Java programming tools, you do not need to “reinvent the wheel”: create a ``main.go`` or ``main.java`` file and, inside, import the necessary packages listed below.
+With the Golang or Java programming tools, you do not need to “reinvent the wheel”: create a ``main.go`` or ``main.java`` file and, inside, import the packages your requester will use.
+For example:

    .. content-tabs::